 Now, I know the term “wounded self” can sound a little intense, so let me explain what it is.

 We all have two selves – the “little self” (or the wounded self, the ego) and the “Spiritual Self” (the Higher Self, Spirit, Soul).

 The wounded self is the part of you that feels incomplete.
-It’s questions your worth and value; it doesn’t feel whole.
+It’s the part within each of us that questions our worth and value.
+It doesn’t feel whole.

-For example, my wounded self is the “little me” who wonders if I’m truly lovable.
-It’s the part of me that feels flawed in some way.
+My wounded self, for example, is the “little me” who wonders if I’m truly lovable.
+She’s the part that feels flawed, unworthy, or disconnected from love in some way.

 Your Spiritual Self knows, without a doubt, how lovable and valuable you are.
 In many ways, it’s the opposite of the ego.